frankmarmier/cohort_0120_pain-points_reinforcements/pain_points/mongoose-movies.md

 ## DON'T GET CONFUSED ##

 - The lab was created with Express Generator.
 The structure of an app created with Express generator is a little bit different from the one you used until now building an app from scratch.
 Until now, the main logic of your app was in app.js / server.js. **With Express generator, this logic is splitted between the app.js/server.js, and a file called www in the bin folder**.
-That is why your "dev" script in your package.json might seems strange to you, but it does basically the same thing as when you do nodemon app.js/server.js. **Don't forget to change it**  so that it also takes care of hbs and js changes: **"DEBUG=starter-code:* nodemon ./bin/www -e hbs,js"**
+That is why your "dev" script in your package.json might seems strange to you, but it does basically the same thing as when you do nodemon app.js/server.js. **Don't forget to change it**  so that it also takes care of hbs and js changes: **"DEBUG=starter-code:* nodemon ./bin/www -e hbs, js"**

 ## DON'T FREAK OUT ##